sai-krishna-sk/e-commerce/README.md

 ## Miscellaneous
 - **Local Storage**: Implemented local storage or user authentication to track cart data across sessions.
 - **Admin Panel**: A basic admin panel was used to manage products efficiently.
+(Can be accessed by only the admin login (username : "a", password: "a"))
 - **Deployment**: The application was deployed on cloud platform Vercel (For frontend), Render (For backend).

 ## Installation